ermaccer/mugenhook/README.md

 # Features
  - Customizable cursor select sounds based on character, in style of Mortal Kombat games
+	- Magic boxes, aka timed cells which allow you do time based character seleciton
+	- Variations allowing you to add up to 255 chars on one box
 	- Animated portraits on screen with AIR playback and animations upon selection
+ - Use left/right to control menu
+ - Fixed tag gamemode
+	- Sliding portraits
+ - Hide or show gamemodes
+ - Change hardcoded string values
 	- Change amounts of players in watch mode (AI only!)
  - Randomize stage selection confirm sound
- - Hide or show gamemodes
+	- Hide numeration in stage select box
 	- Dump character info
- - Hide numeration in stage select
- - Change hardcoded string values

 # Installation
 MUGENHOOK WORKS ONLY WITH 1.1 VERSION OF M.U.G.E.N